Aims: We aimed to examine the impact of three different radiation protection devices in a real-world setting of radial artery catheterisation.

-Conclusions:— The use of an additional drape reduced radiation exposure of both the first and second operator during routine radial procedures; a shield-attached curtain alone was only partially effective.
+Conclusions: The use of an additional drape reduced the radiation exposure of both the first operator and the second operator during routine radial procedures; a shield-attached curtain alone was only partially effective.
+ClinicalTrials.gov identifier: NCT03634657

 Visual summary.
 X-ray protection devices and their effects on radiation exposure.